-Sunderland took the lead late in the first half when Adam Johnson capitalized on a Hugo Lloris error following an Ondrej Celustka cross.
+The hosts took the lead late in the first half when Adam Johnson capitalised on a Hugo Lloris error following an Ondrej Celustka cross.

 Jermain Defoe was also twice denied by the woodwork as Tottenham went in search of a third.

-Defeat for Sunderland - a result that leaves the club bottom of the Premier League and without a win in four - will be especially difficult to stomach as a Phil Bardsley own goal handed Chelsea a 4-3 win at the same ground on Wednesday.
+Defeat for Sunderland - a result that leaves them bottom of the Premier League and without a win in four - will be especially difficult to stomach as a Phil Bardsley own goal handed Chelsea a 4-3 win at the same ground on Wednesday.

-While Gus Poyet's men face a lengthy battle to beat the drop, his former club Tottenham is sixth.
+While Gus Poyet's men face a lengthy battle to beat the drop, his former club Tottenham are sixth.

 Andre Villas-Boas also made a quartet of alterations from Tottenham's 2-1 midweek victory at Fulham, bringing Kyle Naughton, Mousa Dembele, Lewis Holtby and Nacer Chadli in for Erik Lamela, Sandro and injured duo Jan Vertonghen and Vlad Chiriches.